collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

-### Pull Request Review Process

-First things first
-* If you are a repo maintainer, you will receive a message (by browser or email, based on your notification preferences) to let you know there is a pull request
-* Follow the link to the pull request in the repo pull request tab in the browser
-* Look over the information about the pull request provided by the contributor

-* There will a set of command line instructions for reviewing the pull request locally.
-The set of instructions will be slightly different depending on whether the pull request was submitted from within the organization as "Shared Repository" Model or from the forked repo (remote branch) as "Fork and Pull" Model.
+### Why are the Instructions Different?

+The reason why the instructions are different is because, you can fetch all of the updates made within the origin and they will be temporarily stored in the .git folder.
+These updates will only include branches submitted to the DjangoCon US website repo.
+They will not include branches from a fork.

 <!--
+Look for shared repository/original repository references

+Fetching from Origin Versus Pulling from a Fork

-At the beginning will be a set of instructions for how to fetch the pull request to your computer.
+how to fetch the pull request to your computer.
 Even the instructions are for pull requests, these instructions for fetching the pull request locally work for any remote branch.

-* click on the files (pull request tab)

-Pull request, one file shows all changes

-diff Views
-* unified view
-* split view
-* source view
-* rich view
+* The way that you fetch or pull a remote branch (feature branch or pull request branch) into your local folder and work on it
 -->

 </td></tr>